communitybridge/docs/easycla/contributors/individual-contributor.md

 ![CLA Gerrit Sign a CLA](../../.gitbook/assets/cla-gerrit-sign-a-cla.png)

 4. Navigate to the Gerrit instance of your project.
-For example, if you are contributing to OPNFV project, navigate to [https://gerrit.opnfv.org](https://gerrit.opnfv.org/)​
+For example, if you are contributing to the OPNFV project, navigate to [https://gerrit.opnfv.org](https://gerrit.opnfv.org/)​

-5. Sign in using your LF[ Single Sign-On \(SSO\)](https://docs.linuxfoundation.org/lfx/sso/create-an-account) account.
+5. Sign in using your LF [Single Sign-On \(SSO\)](https://docs.linuxfoundation.org/lfx/sso/create-an-account) account.

 6. Navigate to **Settings**— the gear icon on the upper right corner— and click **Agreements** from the menu on the left: